 The University of Texas at Austin provides appropriate academic accommodations for qualified students with disabilities.
 Please contact the Office of the Dean of Students at 471-6259, 471-4641 TTY.

-The use of electronic devices in my classroom is prohibited unless you bring me an official letter indicating you need to use a laptop in order to take notes, or that you are an official note-taker for another student.
+The use of electronic devices in my classroom is prohibited unless you bring me a letter from Student Services indicating you need to use a laptop in order to take notes.
+Need I say anything about cell phones?